bhuztez/ix/doc/usage.rst

     recompile if already compiled before test

+You may output :code:`\x1bXf.3\x1b\\` just before a floating point number, ix will ignore absolute error smaller than :code:`0.001` .

 generate
 ========

 :program:`python3 -mix generate` prints the code to be submitted.
-You may whatever preprocessing you what in :py:func:`prepare_submission`.
+You may do whatever preprocessing you what in :py:func:`prepare_submission`, or your code may have been preprocessed by ix.
 This command allows you to check what is to be submitted.
 It is called like this.

 .. code-block:: console